victorcee555/alx-low_level_programming/0x18-dynamic_libraries/README.md

-This directory contains all files for the 0x18_dynamic_librares Alx tasks
+This directory contains all the files for the Alx Dynamic library project.